On the Leray problem for steady flows in two-dimensional infinitely long channels with slip boundary conditions: Preliminaries

-We next recall a differential inequality (cf.\cite{LS}), which plays the key role in establishing the uniqueness of the solutions. \begin{lemma} ~ Assume that the nonnegative function $z(t)$ is nontrivial.
-If there exist $m>1,t_0\ge 0,\tau_1\ge 0,c_0>0$ such that
+We next recall a differential inequality (cf.\cite{LS}), which plays the key role in establishing the uniqueness of the solutions. \begin{lemma} ~ Let $z(t)$ be a nondecreasing and nonnegative function, which is not identically equal to zero.
+Assume that $\Psi(\tau)$ is a monotonically increasing function, which equals to zero at $\tau =0$ and tends to $\infty$ as $\tau \rightarrow \infty$.
+Suppose that there exist $m>1, t_0\ge 0, \tau_1\ge 0,c_0>0$ such that